 Conservative treatment involves active surveillance with annual neuroimaging (MRI head) to monitor the growth of the tumour.

-Patients who present with relatively small tumours with no impairment to facial nerve function or hearing are sometimes managed with a ‘watch and wait’ approach (due to the risks associated with interventional treatment).
+Patients who present with small tumours with no impairment to facial nerve function or hearing are sometimes managed with a ‘watch and wait’ approach due to the risks associated with interventional treatment.

 Elderly patients with multiple medical co-morbidities are also often managed using this approach due to the increased risks associated with interventional treatment.2

-Microsurgery is the treatment of choice for the majority of patients who receive active management.
+Microsurgery is the treatment of choice for most patients who receive active management.

 In a systematic review, microsurgery was found to provide the best outcomes in terms of tumour control compared to other management strategies.16

-There are three ways of surgically excising the tumour, including rectosigmoid, translabyrinthine and middle fossa approaches.
+There are several ways of surgically excising the tumour, including rectosigmoid, translabyrinthine and middle fossa approaches.
 The choice of surgical approach depends on the location and size of the tumour.11

 Cerebrospinal fluid leak